-LAB-6 defines three new interactions, the replacement recommendation from Filler to Placer, the replacement request from Placer to Filler, and the replacement confirmation from Filler to
+925 [LAB-6] defines three new interactions, the order recommendation from Filler to Placer, the recommendation response from Placer to Filler, and the response confirmation from Filler to

-810 Placer.
+Placer.
 These transactions support new communications capabilities between the Placer and Filler, but they do not define specific implementation requirements for the Placer and Filler systems.
 The Actions described here are based on reasonable implementations, but others are possible.

-Replacement Recommendation
+Order Recommendation

-- 815 1.
-The Filler system reviews incoming and pending orders automatically or manually to detect those requiring replacement - 2.
-The Filler system constructs a Replacement Recommendation message using automated rules or a user interface supporting a laboratory expert, including a time limit for a Placer response - 820 3.
-The Replacement Recommendation is transmitted to the Placer system.
+- 1. The Filler system reviews incoming and pending orders automatically or manually to detect those requiring a recommendation - 2.
+The Filler system constructs an Order Recommendation message using automated rules or a user interface supporting a laboratory expert, including a time limit for a Placer response - 3.
+The Order Recommendation is transmitted to the Placer system.